 Babies don’t keep.
 When we “have a baby” we don’t keep a baby do we?
 With the anticipation of bringing home a new member to our family, we buy the diapers, paint the nursery, and put together the crib in preparation for this massive change in our lives but we forget how supremely short this time will be.
-During the three trimesters of pregnancy we can’t wait for the next stage.
+During the first three trimesters of pregnancy we can’t wait for the next stage.
 But when the time comes, we blow by the fourth trimester like…well, like it doesn’t even exist.

 This post might contain affiliate links.
 To learn more, you can read my full disclosure here.